emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     "A little time spent refactoring can make the code better communicate its purpose.
 Programming in this mode is all about saying exactly what you mean."
     ("Refactoring: Improving the Design of Existing Code", Martin Fowler)

+See also the great article "`Is Design Dead? <https://martinfowler.com/articles/designDead.html>`__" by Martin Fowler.

 The sixth myth.
 The agile never works.
 --------------------------------------